The Shroom Shamaness

 “From the moment the foreigners arrived, the holy children lost their purity.
 They lost their force.
 They ruined them.”

 Fortunately, contemporary medicine is finally catching up to traditional Medicine.
 Magic mushrooms have the potential to treat patients with a wide range of mental disorders, including but not limited to, depression, obsessive-compulsive disorder, addiction, cluster headaches, and end-of-life psychological distress.
 My only hope is that one day everyone will learn to treat Maria’s holy children with the respect they truly deserve.
 It’s sacrilegious to take shrooms just to get high.
 So, to properly honor Maria Sabina and her holy children, we need to change our ways.
-The Shroom Shaman is rightly regarded as a local sacred figure in Huautla, but she should be recognized as a global sacred figure.
+The Shroom Shamaness is rightly regarded as a local sacred figure in Huautla, but she should be recognized as a global sacred figure.
 People all around the world need to learn to cherish the lives of magic mushrooms and the Medicine Woman who revealed them to us.
 Their generous contributions are invaluable to our species.
+Such is the legacy of the Shroom Shamaness.